ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 ## Technical specifications for Red Hat OpenShift
 {: #cloud_modern_bundle_overview-icp-tech-specs}

-Red Hat OpenShift for VMware 4.2 is installed by using the Development and Test topology on all Single-node Trial for Migration and App Modernization instances.
+Red Hat OpenShift for VMware 4.4 is installed by using the Development and Test topology on all Single-node for Migration and App Modernization instances.
 For more information about Red Hat OpenShift, see [Red Hat OpenShift for VMware overview](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview).

 ## Related links
 {: #cloud_modern_bundle_overview-related}